Digital Rights Management: A guide for users

 Impact on the digital economy

-The impact of DRM on the digital economy is also significant.
+The impact of DRM on the digital economy and content access is also significant.
 DRM can help ensure that content creators and distributors are compensated for their work, which can stimulate the production of new content.
 However, DRM can also stifle innovation and competition by creating barriers to entry for new players.

 Furthermore, the use of DRM can lead to a fragmented digital economy, where different types of content are tied to specific platforms or devices.
 This can limit consumer choice and lead to a less than optimal user experience.